-National Technical Certificate (NTC) and Advanced Technical Certificate (ANTC) programmes are aimed at producing technical and vocational craftsmen who can aspire to higher levels of education programmes such as brick laying and concreting.
-Bricklaying and concreting like other Courses are carried out in classrooms and workshops in the learning-training environments, and each complement the other.
-Bricklaying and concreting at technical college level is designed to provide the trainee with essential knowledge and skills that will enable him perform competently in all aspects of block work in the construction industry on completion of the programme.
-The trainee should be able to manipulate various tools and equipment in the bricklaying and concreting.
+National Technical Certificate (NTC) and Advanced Technical Certificate (ANTC) programmes are aimed at producing technical and vocational craftmen who can aspire to higher level of education programmes among which is block laying and concreting.
+Blocklaying and concreting like other courses are carried out in classroom and workshop learning and training environments and each complement the other.
+Blocklaying and concreting at technical college level is designed to provide the trainee with the essential knowledge and skills that will enable him perform competently in all aspects of block work in the construction industry on completion of the programme, the trainee should be able to manipulate various tools and equipment in the blocklaying and concreting trade.
+Manipulative skills are required in blocklaying and concreting.
 Skills are those aspects of technical and vocational education which involves hands-on the job experience by the students.

-Bricklaying and concreting involve knowledge and training in wood work and joinery, painting and decoration, building drawing and construction, among others (FRN, 2004).
-The importance of shelter and need for a conducive environment for domestic and industrial works has necessitated the demand for quality buildings.
-The development of appropriate instrument for assessing the performance of students in brick laying and concreting will help to improve the quality of products.
+Blocklaying and concreting involve knowledge and training in wood work and joinery, painting and decoration, building drawing and construction among others (FRN, 2004).
+The importance of shelter and need for a conducive environment for domestic and industrial works has necessitated the demand for quality building.
+The development of an appropriate instrument for assessing the performance of students in block laying and concreting will help to improve the quality of products.
 Identification of tasks is the process of identifying the major learning activities or operation for carrying out a job.
-Tsado (2012) Identification of tasks could be used for improving skills training in complex tasks, while task analysis is the process of breaking down complex tasks for easy learning.
-This process assesses students' manipulative skills, which should be carried out with a stated degree of accuracy in performing tasks.
+Tsado (2012) identification of tasks could be used for improving skills training in complex tasks.
+While task analysis is the process of breaking down complex tasks for easy learning.
+Process of assessing student manipulative skills as which should comprise of assessing student skills, to be carried with a stated degree of accuracy in performing tasks.

-Due to the potentials of Cognitive Task Analysis (CTA) and Traditional Task Analysis (TTA) incorporated into instructional guides, this process may be used to enhance students' performance in bricklaying and practical concrete works in technical colleges.
+Due to the potential of Cognitive Task Analysis (CTA) and Traditional Task Analysis (TTA) incorporated into an instructional guide it may be used to enhance student's performance in blocklaying and concreting practical work in technical colleges.

-Procedures are the accepted and correct ways in relating to workshop procedures in building construction.
-Procedures can be seen as correct and accepted ways of deriving set objectives of the programmes by planned and systematic follow-up of activities designed for the purpose.
+Procedures are the accepted and correct way of doing something in relation to workshop procedures in building construction.
+Procedures can be seen as a correct and accepted way of deriving set objectives of the programmes from planned and systematic follow-up of activities designed for the purpose.
 Procedures in workshop activities are process-based, (Ogbuzuru, 2011).
-A special method for assessment of manipulative skills is necessary because in performing any operation or task such as brick laying and concreting, certain techniques and attributes to be noticeable in students, which cannot be guessed at or judged intuitively, must be critically considered when assessing their performance.
-An assessment should be based on laid down criteria regarding the quality of characteristics of the finished products, or final task (Tsado, 2012).
+A special method for assessment of manipulative skills is necessary because in performing any operation or task such as block laying and concreting, certain techniques and attributes to be noticeable in students which cannot be guessed at or judged intuitively must be critically considered when assessing student's performance.
+An assessment should be based on a laid down criteria regarding the quality of characteristics of the finished products, or final task (Tsado, 2012).